The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 2.1 Delegated/Expedited Approval

-TCPS2(2014) Article 6.12 and 6.14 reiterate the principle of proportionate research ethics review (see also TCPS2(2014) Article 2.9) and stipulate that for both initial and ongoing research ethics review, the level of REB review (either Full Board or Delegated review) shall be determined in accordance with the level of risk to participants.
-In practice, where there have been no significant changes to the research, and no increase in risk (or other ethical implications) for research participants, AND provided that the study Sponsor, Funding Agency or Regulatory Agency (see 2.2. below) does not require that annual review be conducted by the convened REB, then the Chair (or designate) will review the request for approval under the category of 'Delegated Review'.
+TCPS2 Article 6.12 and 6.14 reiterate the principle of proportionate research ethics review (see also TCPS2 Article 2.9) and stipulate that for both initial and ongoing research ethics review, the level of REB review (either Full Board or Delegated review) shall be determined in accordance with the level of risk to participants.
+In practice, where there have been no significant changes to the research, and no increase in risk (or other ethical implications) for research participants, AND provided that the study Sponsor, Funding Agency or Regulatory Agency (see 2.2. below) does not require that annual review be conducted by the Full board, then the Chair (or designate) will review the request for approval under the category of 'Delegated Review'.

 The Chair (or designate) can at any time put a request for annual renewal forward to the Full Board.
-Where the delegated reviewer would refuse ethics approval, the decision shall be referred to the full REB for review and endorsement before such decision is communicated to the researcher.
+Where the delegated reviewer would refuse ethics approval, the decision shall be referred to the full REB for review before such decision is communicated to the researcher.

 2.1.1 Timelines for Delegated Review